War3Evo/War3Source-EVO/README.md

 For further information on the War3Source Evoultion project, please visit our project website at [War3Evo.info](http://www.war3evo.info/).

+## Players having trouble downloading files from your CSGO server?

+Make sure every player puts this into their console to enable downloads:

+* sv_allowupload 1

+This will allow the server to uplaod to the client.
+By default the clients have this disabled.

 ## Compile & Server Requirements

 * https://github.com/War3Evo/War3Source-EVO/wiki/Compile-&-Server-Requirements